-- Make the back joists very short (4” or so) so that the shortest possible material was subjected to unlevel metal
+Make the back joists very short (4” or so).
+Thus the unlevel metal was in contact with the shortest possible material

-- Glob lots of adhesive on the portions of the joists that wouldn’t be flush with metal, to “bridge the gap” from the wood to metal
+Glob lots of adhesive on the portions of the joists that wouldn’t be flush with metal.
+This hopefully fills in any gap between the wood and metal

-- Use a plywood that was slightly bowed, and cut and place it so that the already-present upward bow of the plywood was relatively in line with the upward curve of the joists
+Use a plywood that was slightly bowed.
+The goal is that the plywood’s bow matches the upward curve of the joists.

 Simple – we put adhesive on the lumber, set them on the metal, and put some weight on top of them!
-We made a rookie mistake though, which was initially using standard Liquid Nails adhesive because we had some on hand.
+But we committed a rookie mistake.
+We used standard Liquid Nails adhesive because we had some on hand.

-For maximum coverage and strength, we use full 4’x8’ sheets of polyiso insulation, and cut out spaces for the joists.
+For maximum coverage and strength, we used full 4’x8’ sheets of polyiso insulation.
+We notched spaces for the joists in the insulation.
 There’s a simple trick to this!

-- Voila, flip your polyiso over and just cut out the parts where the wet paint is marked!
+Voila, flip your polyiso over and cut out the parts where the wet paint marked the insulation!

-We ran our polyiso perpendicular to the plywood (polyiso is front to back, plywood is side to side) to maximize stability in the final floor.
+We ran our polyiso perpendicular to the plywood (polyiso is front to back, plywood is side to side).
+This maximizes stability in the final floor.

-The easiest way to cut polyiso insulation is to heat up a butter knife until red hot (we used a propane torch), then it cuts like butter.
-A saw will simply tear the insulation which is much less pleasant or precise.
+The easiest way to cut polyiso insulation is to heat up a butter knife until red hot (we used a propane torch).
+The knife will slice like butter.
+A saw will tear the insulation which is much less pleasant or precise.

-Safety note, cutting polyiso with a hot knife produces vapor/fumes that smell funny and we assume are unhealthy to inhale.
-In our picture Nadia is wearing a dust mask which in reality does very little to stop these fumes because the dust mask is too porous.
-We couldn’t be bothered to put on a proper respirator.
-Good news though, neither of us developed any cancers yet!
+Safety Note.
+Cutting polyiso with a hot knife produces vapor/fumes that smell funny.
+We assume they are unhealthy to inhale.
+In our picture Nadia is wearing a dust mask.
+In reality this does very little to stop these fumes because the dust mask is too porous.

-After we cut and placed all the polyiso, we placed aluminum foil tape over all the joists to complete the vapor barrier in the floor.
-We ended up abandoning the plan for a vapor barrier for the rest of the van, and in the end we don’t believe this step is necessary.
+We placed aluminum foil tape over all the polyiso joints to complete the vapor barrier in the floor.
+We ended up abandoning the plan for a vapor barrier for the rest of the van.
+In the end we don’t believe this step is necessary.

 Awkward Van Spot

-The spare tire is under the van, and is lowered by turning a bolt housed in a compartment with a black cover (lug wrench and jack handle are in compartment below passenger seat).
+The spare tire is under the van, and is lowered by turning a bolt housed in a compartment with a black cover.
+The lug wrench and jack handle are in compartment below passenger seat.
 We wanted to bring our flooring all the way to the back of the van.
-Therefore, we need to keep this compartment on the metal floor accessible!
+So, we need to keep this compartment on the metal floor accessible!

 Using a 2″ holesaw, we made a hole in our subfloor and final floor to keep this accessible.

 We cut the 4×8 sheets of ½ inch plywood to size using a circular saw.
-Importantly, we left approximately 1/16″ inch of space between each plywood sheet, as well as between the plywood and the van walls.
-These are known as expansion gaps and are necessary as the plywood will naturally expand and contract.
+We left approximately 1/16″ inch of space between each plywood sheet, and between the plywood and the van walls.
+These expansion gaps are necessary as the plywood will naturally expand and contract.
 If there is no gap, then the plywood will bend and buckle when it expands.

 Next came templates for the wheel wells, and we measured the notches for any other necessary cut outs.
-Fortunately these do not need to be perfect, as 1) the gaps will be filled with expanding foam, 2) a flooring material will be on top of all the plywood anyways, and 3) wheel wells won’t be visible from the living area!
+Fortunately these do not need to be perfect.
+1) expanding foam will fill the gaps, 2) a flooring material will be on top of all the plywood anyways, and 3) wheel wells won’t be visible from the living area!

 Now comes the fun part, fastening the plywood!
-We used 1.5” screws that could countersink (any screw that has a cone head instead of a flat head).
-We started with the front plywood panel, measured from the front and the walls where the joists were, then transferred those measurements to the plywood and marked where screws should be placed.
+We used 1.5” screws that countersink (any screw that has a cone head instead of a flat head).
+We started with the front plywood panel.
+We measured the joists’ locations in relation to the the front and the walls.
+These measurements were transferred to the plywood.
+These marks indicated where screws should be placed.
 For the other three plywood panels, the process was easier:

-To complete the floor and the vapor barrier, we sprayed small amounts of expanding spray foam along most of the edges of the plywood, where it meets the van walls.
-This was carved down to be flush with the plywood.
+We sprayed expanding spray foam along the edges of the plywood where they meet the van walls.
+These gaps were anywhere from 1/8″ – 1/2″.
+Once dried, the spray foam was carved down to be flush with the plywood.